kiyagak/OpenVAS-Portfolio/README.md

 # Installation Steps

-I installed OpenVAS on Kali Linux, which includes OpenVAS in its official repositories.
+I installed OpenVAS on Kali Linux, a Debian-based Linux distribution which includes OpenVAS in its official repositories.

 Update your system packages: